amcaplan/amcaplan.github.io/source/_posts/blog/2019-01-20-speeding-up-a-simple-static-site-with-cloudinarys-help.markdown

 or the time to learn how to do it.

 ### Enter Cloudinary
-Cloudinary is a really straightforward service to upload, transform, and serve images and videos.
+Cloudinary is a robust but easy-to-use service to upload, transform, and serve images and videos.
 The free tier contains way more than you'll ever need for a simple static site, so it's a great choice for e.g. personal sites with a few images you'd like to serve efficiently.